MdFahim-gif/Linear_Regression_Simple_Project/README.md

 # Linear_Regression_Simple_Project
-Linear Regression Aplied to Predict Profit for a Resturant
+Linear Regression Aplied to Predict Profit for a SuperMarketBrunch